ipassynk/browser-sync-playground/README.md

+Simple browser-sync gulp config
+---

 Example of browser-sync with file watcher and proxy json api to server.
----
+I need a way to decople front-end from monolite Spring Boot application that contains java and angulat js code.
+This is just start....

 Install globally: